Shree Ganeshay Namah

 2)I distributed sweets among my friends.

-7)Within/through—-Within is used to show something happening before time or within given specific time.
+7)Within/through—-Within is used to show something happening before time or within a given specific time.
 Through is used to show Moving ahead through something.

 Eg.1) You should finish it within 5 hours.